Skip to main content

 You may notice that the milk has separated into layers, with the creamier content at the top.

 It's better to swirl the milk in the container to mix the layers again rather than shaking the container.
-Shaking the container may damage some of the proteins and other components of the milk.
+Shaking the container may damage some of the proteins and other components in the milk, reducing its nutritional value.

 Join a breastfeeding support group